markvshaney/template/GIT_HOOKS.md

 ## Customizing Hooks

 If certain hooks continue to cause problems, you can edit the hook scripts in the `.husky` directory to customize their behavior or make them more efficient.

+## Note

+The hooks have been optimized to work better with AI assistants and prevent hanging issues.